- Introduction

 AI models enable predictive risk scoring by analyzing behavioural, transactional, and device data.
 Machine learning algorithms adapt continuously to new fraud patterns, helping enterprises prevent emerging threats with minimal manual intervention.

 Centralized data repositories consolidate inputs from multiple systems such as PSPs, CRMs, and ERP platforms.
-This unified view enhances anomaly detection, trend analysis, and performance benchmarking across the entire eCommerce fraud prevention system.
+This unified view enhances anomaly detection and eCommerce analytics, ensuring better performance benchmarking across the entire system.

 Blockchain app development technology for secure transactions provides immutable transaction verification and auditable trails.
 For high-value or cross-border commerce, smart contracts add an extra layer of trust by executing only after compliance and payment conditions are validated.